 The Unit consists of all academic programs that lead to certification or licensure both at the initial and the advanced levels.
 SOE offers two bachelor's programs and seven master's programs, leading to careers in teaching, counseling, reading, school leadership, and other fields.
-SOE is organized into two academic divisions: 1) Foundations, Educational Research and Human Studies (FERHS); and 2) Teacher Education and Public Service (TEPS).
-FERHS provides foundations for undergraduate and graduate students and hosts two graduate programs in Administration and Supervision as well as Counseling.
-TEPS provides undergraduate programs in Elementary and Secondary Education and graduate programs in Teaching, Reading, Special Education, Secondary Education, and Teaching English to Speakers of other Languages (TESOL).
+SOE is organized into two academic divisions: 1) Professional Teacher Preparation (PTP) and 2) Advanced Education and Research Services (AERS).
+The PTP division provides undergraduate and graduate programs that lead to initial teacher certification or licensure.
+The programs include Elementary and Secondary education and the Masters of Art in Teaching (MAT) program.
+AERS houses the graduate programs in Counseling, Administration & Supervision, Innovations in Teaching & Learning, Reading, Special Education, and Teaching English to Speakers of other Languages (TESOL).